sylaspg/grasp-continuum/README.md

 >**Please note:**
 > To correctly determine the phase shift, the continuum orbital
 > has to be calculated far enough from the origin,
-> to ensure that all of the potentials can be neglected.
+> to ensure that atom-electron interaction can be neglected.

 ### Scattering length